fantostisch/fimpp/syntax/Type system.md

 Tuples
 -----

 Tuples are formed in a way similar to the argument lists.
+Use "only ..." to create tuples with one element.
 They currently suck though, so there's little use for them:

     1, 2, and "string"
     Twilight, Rarity and Spike
+    only 1

 Booleans
 -------